junxit/us-congress-code/title-16/chapter-2/sec-545b.md

 1 So in original.
 No subpar.
 (B) has been enacted.

 2 So in original.
-No subpar.
-(B) has been enacted.
+Probably should be capitalized.

 3 So in original.
-Probably should be capitalized.
+Probably should be “section”.

 4 So in original.
-Probably should be “section”.
+The semicolon probably should be a period.

 5 So in original.
-The semicolon probably should be a period.

-6 So in original.
 Probably should be “if”.

 ### References in Text